RobertoFreireFerrazPassos/Exception-handling-in-a-DotNet-Web-API/README.md

 ### Best Practices

 - When catching exceptions in C#, it’s important to catch more specific exceptions first and then catch more generic exceptions like Exception last.
-This ensures that specific issues are handled properly before falling back to a general catch-all block.
-- Each catch block can handle a specific error type with the appropriate logic
+This ensures that specific issues are handled properly before falling back to a general catch-all block and then each catch block can handle a specific error type with the appropriate logic
 - Don’t catch exceptions just to suppress them unless there’s a very specific reason.
-Always handle exceptions properly by logging them or taking necessary corrective actions.

 ## Async